Top five best food processors for 2019

 If you’re after a solid and affordable multitasker, this cheaper food processor is worth a look.
 It may not win any prizes in the style stakes, but it will make your life easier in the kitchen.
 It’s simple to set up and clean up afterwards.
 For most jobs, from chopping and puréeing to kneading and mixing, it does an excellent job.
 Slicing and grating is a little uneven, but if you can live with less-than-perfect slices, it’s a good option.

-Table last updated on 24 January 2019.
+Table last updated November 2019.
 Models with a test date of May 2018 have been tested under our new 2018 test protocol and results are therefore not directly comparable with older models.

 Not found the right food processor for you?
 Check out all of our Best Buy food processors.